 In the law’s general use, wrongful death is a good example of how that works.
 When someone is killed in an accident caused by his/her own negligence, the person who did the act and who caused the accident is usually held liable.
 The owner of the vehicle is likely to be held responsible for property damage, and also possibly for personal injuries.
 If that’s the case, the person who is liable for the accident or property damage usually is referred to as the “culprit.”

 But, in that scenario, if it’s not your fault, you can’t be held responsible if you can prove that the other driver was negligent in going through that intersection.
+Check here the best deals if you are looking for reliable semi truck for sale by owner.

 In a medical negligence case, however, neither the crash victim nor the other driver can be found to be the cause of the injuries.
 In that situation, the question becomes what was done to cause the injury.